 This report is about a vulnerability called CVE-2020-0684 which affects multiple versions of the Microsoft Windows operating system.
-The vulnerability is due to a mishandling of a specific file type where successful exploitation generally depends on social engineering.
+The vulnerability is due to mishandling of a specific file type where successful exploitation generally depends on social engineering.
 There are multiple patches available from Microsoft depending on the type of operating system in use.

 Bad actors use three common tactics to package their malware in a variety of forms.